datafolklabs/boss/doc/source/dev/quickstart.rst

 .. code-block:: text

     $ pip install boss

-To install development versions of Boss you will need to checkout the 'master' branch from GitHub.
+To install development versions of Boss you will need to checkout the ``master`` branch from GitHub.

 .. code-block:: text

     $ pip install -e git+git://github.com/datafolklabs/boss.git#egg=boss

 Working with Sources
 --------------------